-Auckland household rates to rise $320 under Phil Goff
+Auckland household rates to rise on average $320 over Phil Goff's term

 "As the business rates go down gradually, the residential share goes up gradually," said Goff, who did not know the exact calculations.

-Goff said the plan to gradually reduce business rates relative to household rates has been underway for several years and due to be completed in 2036.
+Goff said the plan to gradually reduce business rates relative to household rates has been underway for several years and was due to be completed in 2036.

 Council officers said the differential strategy is forecast to increase household rates by about 0.5 per cent and reduce business rates by about 1 per cent over each of the next three years.
 Each year about $6.45 million would be transferred from business to household rates.

-Goff said the net effect would still be an overall rates increase of 3.5 per cent.
+Goff said the net effect would still be an overall rates increase of 3.5 per cent per year.

 In his first term as Mayor, Goff held overall rates increases to 2.5 per cent.
 The introduction of a regional petrol tax of 11.5c a litre at the pump allowed him to drop an interim transport rate, which he replaced with targeted rates for the environment and to improve water quality.